ManoaMallamas/ManoaMallamas.github.io/index.md

 If all goes well, the application will appear at [http://localhost:3000](http://localhost:3000).

 ### Application Design
-Kalo-Stems is based upon [meteor-application-template-react](https://ics-software-engineering.github.io/meteor-application-template-react/) and [meteor-example-form-react](https://ics-software-engineering.github.io/meteor-example-form-react/).
-Please use the videos and documentation at those sites to better acquaint yourself with the basic application design and form processing in Kalo-Stems.
+Kalo Stems is based upon [meteor-application-template-react](https://ics-software-engineering.github.io/meteor-application-template-react/) and [meteor-example-form-react](https://ics-software-engineering.github.io/meteor-example-form-react/).
+Please use the videos and documentation at those sites to better acquaint yourself with the basic application design and form processing in Kalo Stems.

 ### Data Model
 This is our prototype Data Model in which we hope to base our collections off of.
 This is a design choice that we are currently working in progress.